axtk/react-store/README.md

 ## Server-side rendering (SSR)

-On the server, the stores can be pre-filled and passed to a React's Context in essentially the same way as in the client-side code.
+On the server, the stores can be pre-filled and passed to a React Context in essentially the same way as in the client-side code.

 ```jsx
 // On an Express server